 Service fee or wages?

-Currently, GRS pays more attention to analysis of individual taxpayers’ contracts to find out whether they are “service” or “employment” agreement, regardless the title.
+Currently, GRS pays more attention to the analysis of individual taxpayers’ contracts to find out whether they are “service” or “employment” agreements, regardless of the title.

 As you might already know, apart 0.5-mln-GEL annual income threshold applicable for “small business” there is a list of services (and other business activities) that do not qualify under such tax incentive.
 For example, consultation service represents a “forbidden” activity and “small business” status does not apply to it.